nicholashanson/performance_profiler/README.md

 ```cpp
 PROFILE( profile_name, group_name, fixture, { code_to_profile })
 ```
+Profiles are divided into groups.
+A group is a kind of functionality you want to profile.

 Use START_TIMER and END_TIMER to indicate the code inside the loop to be timed:
 ```cpp
 PROFILE( profile_name, group_name, fixture, {